Offices in Washington and Alaska

 What sort of injury must a plaintiff prove?

 The violent felon serving a life sentence must show a fairly serious injury.
 A push or a shove or a slap of the handcuffs is insufficient.
 At the other end of the spectrum, the teen driver probably can go to court with little more than bumps and bruises.
 Most cases fall somewhere in between.
-Discuss any adverse contact you had with a peace officer with an experienced Pierce County police shootings attorney.
+Discuss any adverse contact you had with a peace officer with an experienced Tacoma police misconduct attorney.
 If the officer mistreated you, there is a good chance that you were not his or her first victim.
 The more victims who come forward, the easier it is to remove the officer and make our community safer.

 As a former peace officer, Jeff Kallis understands the pressures officers face every day.
 He also has very little tolerance for those who use these pressures as an excuse to exploit people.
-We handle these types of cases because we want the San Jose community to have the best peace officers in the state.
+We handle these types of cases because we want the Seattle community to have the best peace officers in the state.
 Contact The Law Firm of Kallis & Associates P.C. at 408.971.4655 or online for a free consultation to discuss your case.